 Her scholarly background includes art practice,

-philosophy, comparative literature, psychological didactics, and pedagogy.
+philosophy, comparative literature, psychological didactics, pedagogy, and global studies.

 2021 she was awarded her PhD in Global Studies from Humboldt University of

-Berlin, for which her dissertation formulated the Art in Action Research (AiAR)
+Berlin, for which her dissertation formulated the Art in Action Research (AiAR) framework.

 Lämmli has worked as a professor of Drawing and

 Painting for Zurich University of the Arts' (ZHdK’s) Master of Fine Arts programme since 2009.

 Since 2008, she

 which focuses on art and action as well as research